Deep Weakly-supervised Anomaly Detection: Experiments

-\textbf{Experiment Settings}.
-This section examines how effective PReNet can leverage the limited amount of labeled anomaly data by inspecting its performance w.r.t. different number of labeled anomalies, ranging from 15 to 120, with the contamination rate fixed to 2\%.
-The experiments are performed on datasets containing known and unknown anomalies.
-Since there are too many unknown anomaly datasets to well present all the results, only the results on half of unknown anomaly datasets are reported here.
-DevNet, DSVDD and FSNet are used as competing methods.
-The unsupervised method iForest is insensitive to the labeled data and used as the baseline.

-Note that since AUC-PR results are much more indicative than AUC-ROC results, we focus on the AUC-PR performance hereafter.

-\textbf{Results}.
-The AUC-PR results on the 12 known anomaly datasets are shown in Fig. \ref{fig:knownouliers}.
-The performance of all deep methods generally increases with increasing labeled data.
-However, the increased anomalies do not always help due to the heterogeneous anomalous behaviors taken by different anomalies.
-PReNet is more stable in the increasing trend.
-Consistent to that the results in Table \ref{tab:rocpr}, PReNet still significantly outperforms its state-of-the-art competing methods when the availability of known anomalies changes.

-Particularly, PReNet demonstrates the most data-efficient learning capability.
-Impressively, PReNet can be trained with 50\%-75\% less labeled anomalies but achieves much better, or comparably good, AUC-PR than the best contender DevNet on multiple datasets like \textit{DoS}, \textit{fuzzers}, \textit{w7a} and \textit{campaign}; and it is trained with 87.5\% less labeled data while obtains substantially better performance than the second best contender DSVDD on \textit{donors}, \textit{w7a}, \textit{campaign}, \textit{news20} and \textit{thyroid}.
-The same observation applies to FSNet on most of the 12 datasets.
-We believe the pairing data augmentation is the main driving force for the substantially improved data efficiency of PReNet.

-Fig. \ref{fig:unknownouliers} presents the AUC-PR results on the 14 unknown anomaly datasets.
-The performance of PReNet here is consistent to that in Table \ref{tab:rocpr}.
-PReNet remains to be the most data-efficient learning method, and can perform substantially better than the best competing methods even when the PReNet model is trained with 50\%-87.5\% less labeled data.
+\textbf{Detection of unseen anomaly classes with less/more seen anomalies.} We examine this question on 14 unknown anomaly datasets where all methods work relatively well compared to the other 14 datasets.
+The AUC-PR results are presented in Fig. \ref{fig:unknownouliers}.
+It is interesting that most detectors gain improved performance in detecting unseen anomalies when more seen anomalies are given.
+This may be due to that more seen anomaly examples help better train the detection models, enabling a better anomaly discriminability.
+The superiority of PReNet here is consistent with that in Table \ref{tab:unseen}.
+PReNet remains the most sample-efficient method, and can perform substantially better than the best competing methods even when the PReNet model is trained with 50\%-87.5\% less labeled data.